 Marvel Comics superhero badges

 Marvel Comics holds a prominent place in superhero history.
-Over the decades, the brand has spawned many iconic emblems, each embodying its own unique champion.
+Over the decades, the brand has spawned many iconic emblems, each embodying its unique champion.
 The expansion of the Marvel Cinematic Universe has further enhanced its reputation, making its iconic heroes more prominent than ever.

 This extensive cinematic endeavor has enhanced the appeal of well-known characters and introduced audiences to little-known gems in the Marvel collection.
 With complex plot moves, compelling visual effects, and memorable characters, Marvel has carved out a niche for itself, attracting legions of fans, both old and new.
-As a testament to its enduring influence, superhero-related emblems and symbols have become universally recognizable, transcending borders and resonating with fans around the world.
+As a testament to its enduring influence, superhero-related emblems and symbols have become universally recognizable, transcending borders and resonating with fans worldwide.

 Avengers